Our workWhy usPricing

 5. Use eye-catching imagery

 Images are a great way to break up text and add visual interest to your email.
 However, avoid using too many images or images that have a large file size or high resolution.
-Graphics take longer to load than text and may cause the email to get caught in spam filters.
+Graphics take longer to load than text and may cause it to get caught in email spam filters.
 Instead, focus on using a few high-quality (yet low file size) images that complement the content of your email and help tell your story.
-Moreover, try to avoid spamming attacks by implementing DMARC quarantine and taking effective email security measures.

 6. Use color sparingly